-The historic village of Sparta traces its roots to the Quakers in 1813—many of the local buildings, the 1827 clay and straw Forge and Anvil Museum and a traditional tearoom reflect that era.
-The village includes the studio of a world renowned artist, unique shops, candle maker, and a nearby lavender farm and winery.
+The historic village of Sparta traces its roots to the Quakers in 1813—many of the local buildings, the 1827 clay and straw Ye Old Forge and Anvil Museum and a traditional tearoom reflect that era.
+The village includes the studio of a world-renowned artist, unique shops, candle makers, and a nearby lavender farm and winery.

 Nestled south of Fruit Ridge Road on Sparta Line, is the quaint historic village of Sparta.
 Sparta is one of Canada's oldest Quaker settlements dating back to 1813.
 Today Sparta offers visitors an unspoiled glimpse of early Ontario architecture boasting many buildings dating back to the 1840's.